-When you update the version of the software, we are talking migration.
-For a highly-available system like IBM solidDB HotStandby, the migration may be "cold" or "hot".
+Migration involves updating the version of the software.
+For a highly-available system like solidDB HotStandby, the migration may be "cold" or "hot".

 Cold migration is the traditional way to migrate.
 You shut down the whole system (both servers) and restart with new software and configuration data.